-Teachers will love the 5 creative, cheap, and fun REWARDS for kids, that include coupons, Brag Tags, and more ideas that are positive and motivating.
+Teachers will love the 5 creative, cheap, and fun rewards for kids, that include coupons, reward tags, and more ideas that are positive and motivating.

 Rewards for Kids: 5 Creative and Cost Effective Motivators